tinode/chat/docs/API.md

 Authenticators are used during account registration [`{acc}`](#acc) and during [`{login}`](#login).

 Compiled-in authenticator names may be changed by using `logical_names` configuration feature.
-For example, a custom authenticator may be exposed as `basic` instead of default one or `token` authenticator could be hidden from users.
+For example, a custom `rest` authenticator may be exposed as `basic` instead of default one or `token` authenticator could be hidden from users.
 The feature is activated by providing an array of mappings in the config file: `logical_name:actual_name` to rename or `actual_name:` to hide.
+For instance, to use a `rest` service for basic authentication use `"logical_names": ["basic:rest"]`.

 #### Creating an Account